Taking the OET Listening Test

 Part C – presentation extracts (about 5 minutes each)

 Part C assesses your ability to follow a recorded presentation or interview on a range of accessible healthcare topics.
 You will listen to two different extracts and you will answer six multiple-choice questions for each extract.
+You may expect two presentations or two interviews, or one of each.

 The OET Listening sub-test is designed to assess a range of listening skills, such as identifying specific information, detail, gist, opinion or the speaker’s purpose.
 These skills are assessed through note-completion tasks and multiple-choice questions.